UyKerad/UyKerad.github.io/README.md

     - Dataset was found by Darek Yu.
 Rest of the team agreed on utilizing the dataset.
 **C (Data Exploration and Summary Statistics).**
     - First Data Exploration on Court Surface v.s.
 Upset Rate was done by Darek Yu.
+    - Second Data Exploration was done by Dhruv Das.
     - Third Data Exploration was done by Alexander Cui.
 **D (ML Algorithm Design/Development).**
     - Feature Engineering and the new columns generated was done by Darek Yu.